dontpanicdao/starknet-burner/README.md

 ## Why use the Starknet Burner?

-See the Starknet Burner as a way to create a use some temporary/limited keys that would be validated by your personal wallet like Argent-X for some specific purposes.
+See the Starknet Burner as a way to create and some temporary/limited keys that could be validated by your personal wallet like Argent-X for some specific purposes.
 What could you do with it?

-- You could use that key for a limited time to interact in an "auto-validating" scenario to interact with a video game or some social engaging activities but would be limited in amount
+- You could use that key for a limited time to interact in an "auto-validating" scenario with a video game or some social engaging activities.
+This could only position at risk a small part of your assets.
-- You could safely provide the key to a third party, including friends, children or a service to use it with a for a very specific case
+- You could provide the key to a third party, including friends, relatives or managed services to use it with a for a very specific case.
-- You could use it in multi-party interaction with an added value service that could/would only approve a subset of conditions.
+- You could use it as part of a multi-party interaction with an service that could/would only approve a subset of conditions.
+For instance you could wire a monthly amount to a specific account
-- You would use an account managed by a third party for some specific operations.
+- You would use it to access an account managed by a third party for some specific operations.

-Ultimately, Starknet Burner is a project that would help people to experience the power of Starknet with the ease of regular web application.
+Ultimately, Starknet Burner is a project that would help people to experience the power of Starknet with the ease of regular web and mobile applications.

-Starknet for a limited period of time and for a limited number of assets from mobile and web applications.
-Ideal to work with blockchain games or social activities, the burner has been built to improve user experience and also to help developers to participate with Hackathons. :
+Ideal to develop new experiences, the starknet burner has been built to improve user experience and help developers to participate with hackathons.

 To use the burner wallet, check the [Getting Started](./docs/getting-started.md) guide.